 Mgr.
 Renáta Přichystalová, Ph.D.

-The studies in the field of archaeology enable to acquire the crucial knowledge and skills which are necessary to work as an archaeologist.
-The study is designed so that the students can master the basics of methodology and theory of the discipline, and get an insight into the prehistoric, early historic and medieval development inclusive of material culture, where the focus is laid on Central Europe.
-The high level of study is secured by a wide spectrum of specialised archaeological courses and courses with wide interdisciplinary overlap.
-The professional training is provided by an extensive offer of technical and practical courses.
+The Master’s studies in the field of archaeology enhance the knowledge and skills which are necessary to work as an archaeologist.
+The study is designed so that the students can enhance their theoretical and methodological knowledge and refine their analytical skills.
+Besides a theoretical and methodological basis, the study will help to get a deeper insight into current European archaeology and key research topics and approaches (inclusive of an overview of prehistoric, early historic and medieval development in Europe).
+Focus is laid on the preparation for presentation of results in oral and written form including the publication outputs.
+The high level of study is secured by a wide spectrum of specialised archaeological courses and courses with an interdisciplinary overlap.
+Further professional training is provided by an extensive offer of specialized technical courses.

 “Discover your past, open up your future.”

-One of the objectives is to enable the graduates make a qualified choice of their further specialisation, either by the selected employment or through some of the Master’s programmes.
+One of the objectives is to enable the graduates make a qualified choice of employment or continue their research activities through the medium of doctoral studies.